-To meet the growing needs of their customers, businesses need to plan for expansions in their capacity.
+Businesses need to plan for expansions in their capacity to meet the growing needs of their customers.
 However, what is infinite loading, and how can it help business owners better manage their resources?

 Two types of capacity planning are finite capacity planning and infinite capacity loading.
 Both systems have their benefits and drawbacks.
 Depending on the resources available, companies can implement the method.